 Too Many Slacks - A tool for making deep links to Slack teams for your iOS homescreen.

 Scroll percentage widget - A tiny Chrome extension I made for myself so I could see how far down a webpage I had scrolled.
 Is this really a good idea for my attention span/mental wellbeing?
 I don't know!
-But maybe I'll clean and package it up for the Chrome store at some point.
+It's in the Chrome Web Store though.

 "Time Searcher" - My first major exploration with D3.js.
 I can't take any credit for the design here; the details of the class assignment this was built for are linked through from the app itself.